Sebastian Hohenthal

-Sebastian Hohenthal (born 5 November 1984 in Mora) is a former racing driver from Sweden.
+Mica Sebastian Bogislaus Hohenthal (born 5 November 1984 in Mora) is a former racing driver from Sweden.

 Career

 Karting

 Hohenthal competed in kart racing from 1995 to 2000.
 During this period he won the Dalacupen Formula Micro in 1996, the Tom Trana Trophy ICA Junior in 1999, and both the Nordic and Swedish ICA Junior championships in 2000.

 Formula Ford

 Hohenthal stepped up to formula racing in 2001, driving in the local Nordic and Swedish Formula Ford championships.
 In 2003, driving for rally driver Stig Blomqvist's team, he won both titles.
 In the same year, he moved to the United Kingdom racing scene to drive for the Nexa Racing team.
 His first racing in this country was the British Formula Ford Championship's Winter Series, which he also won.

 This was a precursor to a full-time entry in the main 2004 series, in which he finished third in the championship.
 He also finished in this position in that year's Formula Ford Festival at the Brands Hatch circuit, setting fastest lap in the process.